-Atomic swaps have transformed cryptocurrency trading by enabling direct peer-to-peer exchange of different cryptocurrencies without the need for centralized intermediaries.
+Atomic swaps have changed cryptocurrency trading by allowing direct peer-to-peer exchanges between different cryptocurrencies without relying on centralized middlemen.

 How Do Atomic Swaps Work?
 The Atomic Swap Process Explained